simpsonsheridan04-hue/amazon_book_analysis/amazon_books_SQL.md

 WHERE price != 0
 ORDER BY price
 LIMIT 5;
--- educational textbooks also have textbooks have the lowest prices and are all sold by Amazon
+-- educational textbooks also have the lowest prices and are all sold by Amazon
 ```
 <img width="1010" height="124" alt="Screenshot_20260417_122930" src="https://github.com/user-attachments/assets/088664b3-c9e3-436d-a7ad-4541a0d8c265" />
 <br/><br/>